Dependencies

 : expletive

 This relation captures an existential det in extraposition constructions.
 Note that in some dialects of Swedish där can be used in the same way.
 Only det is currently attested in the treebank.
-There is further discussion and examples on the universal dependency page (u-dep/expl).
+There is further discussion and examples on the universal dependency page (expl).

 foreign